 The discovery of Roman coins dating from before the invasion show that trade had long existed between Britain and the Roman Empire.
 Once the Romans landed on British shores they began to influence native culture, including technology, food and cultural practices.
 The settlers built bath houses and communal bathing was soon embraced by wealthier Britons.

 Roman jewellery has been found widely across the borough of Elmbridge.
-The bracelet on the left was found at a cremation site in Molesey.
+The bracelet above was found at a cremation site in Molesey.
 We know a lot about Roman jewellery from the excavation of Roman and British graves.
 Wealthier Romans and Britons, both men and women, were buried with jewellery.
 Because bath houses were used by the wealthy, it is likely that those who used the bath house at Chatley Farm would have worn jewellery similar to the examples shown below.